Languages of Israel: Arabic

 Arabic was always considered a legitimate language for use in the Knesset alongside Hebrew, but only rarely have Arabic-speaking Knesset members made use of this privilege as while all Arabic-speaking members of the Knesset are fluent in Hebrew, fewer Hebrew-speaking members of the Knesset can understand Arabic.

 In March 2007, the Knesset approved a new law calling for the establishment of an Arabic Language Academy similar to the Academy of the Hebrew Language.
 This institute was established in 2008, and its centre is in Haifa.
 It is currently headed by Mahmud Ghanayem.

 In 2008, a group of Knesset members proposed a bill to remove Arabic's status as an official language, making it an "official secondary language".
 That bill did not pass.

 In 2009, Israel Katz, the transport minister, suggested that signs on all major roads in Israel, East Jerusalem and possibly parts of the West Bank would be amended, replacing English and Arabic place names with straight transliterations of the Hebrew name.
 Currently most road signs are in all three languages.
 Nazareth, for example, would become "Natzeret".
 The Transport Ministry said signs would be replaced gradually as necessary owing to wear and tear.
-This has been criticized as an attempt to erase the Arabic language and Palestinian heritage in Israel.
+This has been criticized as an attempt to erase the Arabic language and Palestinian culture in Israel.
 Israel's governmental names' committee unanimously rejected that suggestion in 2011.